 - The Singularity of Humankind (section 4 of the book Audit of Humankind

 - How Humans Function (section 5) … read the first chapter here

 - How Humans Socialize (sec.
 6) Humans have social relations because they have a mind

 - How Human Rule (sec.
 7) Humans work and accomplish only because of their minds

 - How Humans Reason (sec.
 8) Humans use science, philosophy… because they possess minds

 The human mind is the basis of ALL the above.
 Without the mind, the cognitive, we’re just like upright standing apes and baboons.
 It behooves us to know what the ‘mind’ is.
 Furthermore, it would be helpful to know WHY we have a mind.
 Why each and every human being that has ever walked the face of this Earth has had a mind.
 Whether we agree on what the mind is we all have to admit that the mind is the ‘center of interest’ of humankind.

 So, let me say that humanity is in total confusion as to what the mind is.Whether we agree on what the mind is we all have to admit that the mind is the 'center of interest' of humankind.
 However, humanity is in total confusion as to what the mind is.
 Click To Tweet

-As with the body you’re going to hear a lot of conflicting information about the mind, in fact it’s the same dilemma–are the body and the mind one and the same?
-In other words are they both ‘physical’–one unit, in two electro-chemical parts?
-Whole university programmes are devoted to studying Computation Cognitive Neuroscience
+As with the body you’re going to hear a lot of conflicting information about the mind, in fact it’s the same dilemma—are the mind-body one and the same?
+In other words, are they both ‘physical’–one unit, in two electro-chemical parts?
+Whole university programmes are devoted to studying Computation Cognitive Neuroscience.